Flotomate/product_docs/source/admin/admin-automation/manage-sla.rst

 to resolve a **Request**.
 Just like resolution, you can add actions that are performed before or after a violation of resolution Time.

-Here you can have multiple escalations each with its own before and after time.
+Here you can have multiple escalations (maximum up to five) each with its own before and after time.

 Add a Service Level Agreement (SLA)